 Should you paint or install floors first?
 If you’re renovating a room in your home, you’ll need to decide which comes first: painting or installing new floors.
-Most people think that painting should be done first to prevent any spills from marring brand new flooring.
-However, experts agree that new flooring should always be installed before painting a room’s interior.
-If you live in the Sacramento or Las Vegas areas, and you’d like a professional company to help you install or paint your floor, contact us for a free quote!
+Most people think that painting should be done first to prevent any spills from marring brand-new flooring.
+However, experts agree that new flooring should always be installed before you have any interior painting done.
+If you live in the Sacramento area, and you’d like a professional company to help you install or paint your floor, contact us for a free quote!
+We serve the entire area including Stockton, Folsom, El Dorado Hills, and Elk Grove.

 Why Is it Better to Install Flooring Before Painting?